kotori-y/Scopy/docs/user_guide.rst

 ------------------------
 Frequent hitters refer to compounds which are repetitively identified as active hits in many different and independent biological assays covering a wide range of targets.
 Frequent hitters can be roughly divided into two categories: (1) compounds that interfere with elements of the assay formats or techniques thus causing undesirable false positive results; and (2) promiscuous compounds that can bind to different target thus triggering adverse reactions and other safety issues.

-The :mod:`ScoFH` module provides 8 substructure filters for screening different types of FHs, including 4 assay interference substructure filters and 4 promiscuous compound substructure filters.
+The `ScoFH`_ module provides 8 substructure filters for screening different types of FHs, including 4 assay interference substructure filters and 4 promiscuous compound substructure filters.
 More Details see `overview`_.

 Assay Interference Substructure Filter
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~